cesium/2019.seium.org/README.md

 # [SEI'19](https://github.com/cesium/2019.seium.org)

-SEI - Semana da Engenharia Informática, our Computer Engineering Week is an eventful week, fully organized by students for students.
+SEI - Semana da Engenharia Informática, our Software Engineering Week is an eventful week, fully organized by students for students.

 This is the website for the 2019 Edition.